PSyGrid object

 True

-specifies whether a gird evolved binaries; put False for single stars
+specifies whether a grid evolved binaries; put False for single stars

 ‘eep’